-In AGL, the financial assets held under this category of investments at 31 December 2018 are bonds and derivative assets.
+In AGL, the financial assets held under this category of investments at 31 December 2019 are bonds and derivative assets.

 For instruments in active markets with a quoted market price, the fair values of the financial instruments are based on quoted market prices or dealer prices quotations on the last exchange trading day prior to and at the reporting date.
 The quoted market price used for a financial asset held by the Company is the close price.
 Where there is no active market, fair value is determined by using valuation techniques.
 The valuation techniques are based on market observable inputs when available.
-Such market inputs include references to formerly quoted prices for identical instruments from an active market, quoted prices for identical instruments from an inactive market, guoted prices for similar instruments from active markets and guoted prices for similar instruments from inactive markets.
+Such market inputs include references to formerly quoted prices for identical or similar instruments from an active market and quoted prices for identical or similar instruments from an inactive market.
 Market observable inputs also include interest rate yield curves, option volatilities and foreign currency exchange rate.
 Where observable market inputs are not available, fair value is based on appropriate valuation techniques using non-market observable inputs.
 Valuation techniques include net present value techniques, the discounted cash flow method, comparison to similar instruments for which observable market prices exist and other valuation models.
 In the process, appropriate adjustments are made for credit risks.
 In particular when observable market inputs are not available, the use of estimates and assumptions may have a high impact on the valuation outcome.
 The fair value of collective investment schemes is based on the quoted price, where available, and where unquoted the fair value is estimated prudently and in good faith by the Directors on the advice of investment advisors.